How to appeal against a Universal Credit decision

 Examples of a good reason for being late:

-- You received incorrect information about your appeal by an adviser
+- You received incorrect information about your appeal from an advisor

 - Your partner or relative has been ill.